The Obstacles to Getting to “Yes” With Iran

 This paper examines the impact of inadequate health education and preventative health measures on women’s reproductive and sexual health care as well as mental health care.

 Altitude sickness, frostbite, and severe weather conditions are just a few of the obstacles climbers have to overcome en route to the summit of Mount Everest.
+Women from the Gulf have endured all of that, in addition to challenging conservative norms at home.

 The year 2016 witnessed a dramatic economic transformation in Saudi Arabia that triggered unprecedented political changes.